ishicodespace/movie-site/README.md

 # React + Vite using bun

-- for starting this website use "bun dev" only if bun is already installed
+- if bun not installed : npm i -g bun
+- if bun installed: bun dev or bun dev start